The Best Hard Hats, Tested and Reviewed

 Our Top Picks

-Before studying the technical aspects associated with hard hats, it’s time to look at some high-quality models.
+Before we expand on the technical aspects to consider while shopping for a hard hat, we’d like to showcase some of our favorite models.
 The following lineup represents what we deem to be among the best hard hats in their respective categories.

 Best Overall

-Get the Klein Tools hard hat at Amazonor The Home Depot.
+Get the Milwaukee Bolt hard hat at Amazon, The Home Depot, Acme Tools, or Red Tool Store

 Best Bang for the Buck